 Are there incentives available to practice in Saskatchewan?

-The Saskatchewan Medical Association (SMA) offers bursaries and grants, please visit their website for additional information.
+The Saskatchewan Medical Association (SMA) offers bursaries and grants, please visit its website for additional information.

 Additional resources available to you include:

 - Saskatchewan Ministry of Health, Medical Services Branch Annual Statistical Report

 - Professional Association of Internes & Residents of Saskatchewan (PAIRS)

 - University of Saskatchewan College of Medicine

 saskdocs works closely with Canadian and international medical students and residents to prepare for their practice in Saskatchewan.
 Please contact us (firstname.lastname@example.org) so we can help with your career planning and assign you a recruiter to assist you.
 You can also refer to our events calendar to see when one of our recruiters will be at a university or career fair near you.